Uribouz/etherum-json-rpc/README.md

     Following function cannot be used when connected to https server func (*ethclient.Client).SubscribeFilterLogs(ctx context.Context, q ethereum.FilterQuery, ch chan<- types.Log) (ethereum.Subscription, error) have to find another service node that supports wss endpoint.

-    5. Add 'chunker' package
-        To handle large number of addresses by distribute the list of addresses to each worker equally.

-    6. Add 'adapter' package
-        To handle input addresses as JSON format.

-    7. Add 'config' package
-        To hide credentials information from the project.